rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 podman volume ls
 ```

-Here's where you make a script to reset your database whenever you like:
+Here is where you make a script to reset your database whenever you like:

 ```bash
 vi db-reset.sh
 ```

-And here's the code:
+And here is the code:

 ```
 #!/bin/bash